Places to visit within a 1 hour drive

 Carmaux - Cap Découverte

-Cap Découverte is a former open-cast mine offering outdoor activities including swimming pools and lake, artificial slope skiing, mechanical water skiing, luge, skateboard park , tyrolean aerial runway and more, all in spectacular setting and for one ticket.
-Outside student holidays very restricted openings
+Cap Découverte is a former open-cast mine offering outdoor activities including swimming pools and lake, artificial slope skiing, mechanical water skiing, luge, skateboard park , tyrolean aerial runway and more, all in spectacular setting and many activities free.
+Outside July and August very restricted opening

 + lively town with new museum and ‘boutique’ of glass open from May to October and set in an original 18th century glass-works with strong links with the surrounding coal mines.
 Home of famous socialist deputy Jean Jaures and a centre of resistance during second world war.